dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 }
 ```

-The following errors apply to formal parameters of a declaring constructor,
+The following errors apply to formal parameters of a primary constructor.
-be it in the header or in the body.
-Let _p_ be a formal parameter of a
+Let _p_ be a formal parameter of a primary constructor in a class, mixin
-declaring constructor in a class, enum, or extension type declaration _D_
+class, enum, or extension type declaration _D_ named `C`:
-named `C`:

 A compile-time error occurs if _p_ contains a term of the form `this.v`, or
 `super.v` where `v` is an identifier, and _p_ has the modifier